-- a) includes any or all of the following: - i) any reasonably foreseeable occasional use that is not incompatible with the intended use; - ii) normal maintenance; - iii) activities undertaken in response to fire or any other reasonably foreseeable emergency; but b) does not include any other maintenance and repairs or rebuilding.
+- a) includes any or all of the following: - i) any reasonably foreseeable occasional use that is not incompatible with the intended use; - ii) normal maintenance; - iii) activities undertaken in response to fire or any other reasonably foreseeable emergency; but

-Nominal pile width The least width of a pile in side view and is equal to the diameter in round piles.

-Non-combustible Materials shall be classified as non-combustible or combustible when tested to:

-AS 1530 - Part 1.
+- b) does not include any other maintenance and repairs or rebuilding. - Nominal pile width The least width of a pile in side view and is equal to the diameter in round piles. - Non-combustible Materials shall be classified as non-combustible or combustible when tested to: AS 1530 Part 1.

+Other property

-Other property means any land or buildings or part thereof which are:
+- a) means any land or buildings, or part of any land or buildings, that are

-- a) Not held under the same allotment; or - b) Not held under the same ownership and includes any road.
+- i) not held under the same allotment; or

+- ii) not held under the same ownership; and

+- b) includes a road